-After the final judgment was entered in the Madison County case, the Judge in Cook County who presided over the Collinsville case lifted his stay.
+After the final judgment was entered in the Madison County case, the Judge in Cook County who presided over the matter related to the default on the Collinsville property lifted his stay.
 Plaintiffs in the Madison County case then asked the Court to hold the Trustee and its counsel in contempt for pursuing the Cook County case.
 Eventually, the Trustee petitioned the Illinois Supreme Court for a supervisory order to allow it to proceed prosecuting the Cook County case without being held in contempt by the Madison County Court.
 The Supreme Court issued such a supervisory order in the fall of 2001, and the Cook County case proceeded.
 However, the Cook County case against the Springfield Hotel remained stayed.